-TONE SCALE 7 8 9 10 11 12 TONE SCALE , ETHIC LEVEL HANDLING OF COURAGE LEVEL SPEECH : TALKS SUBJECT'S HAND- LING OF WRITTEN OR SPOKEN COMM.
-REALITY (AGREEMENT) TRUTH SPEECH : LISTENS WHEN ACTING AS A RELAY POINT 4.0 Bases ethics on reason.
-Very high ethic level.
-High concept of truth.
-High courage level.
-Strong, able, swift, and full exchange of beliefs and ideas.
+10 11 12 TONE SCALE SPEECH : TALKS SUBJECT'S HAND- LING OF WRITTEN OR SPOKEN COMM.
+REALITY (AGREEMENT) SPEECH : LISTENS WHEN ACTING AS A RELAY POINT Strong, able, swift, and full exchange of beliefs and ideas.
+Passes theta comm," contributes to it.
+Cuts entheta lines.
 Search for different viewpoints in order to broaden own reality.
 Changes reality.
-4.0 3.5 Heeds ethics of group but refines them higher as reason demands.
-Truthful.
-Courage displayed on reasonable risks.
-Will talk of deep-seated beliefs and ideas.
-Will accept deep-seated be- liefs, ideas; consider them.
+4.0 Will talk of deep seated beliefs and ideas.
+Will accept deep seated be- liefs; ideas, consider them.
 Passes theta comm.
 Resents and hits back at entheta lines.
 Ability to understand and evaluate reality of others and to change viewpoint.
 Agreeable.
-3.5 3.0 Follows ethics in which trained as honestly as possible.
-Moral, Cautious of asserting truths.
-Social lies.
-Conservative display of courage where risk is small.
-Tentative expression of limited number of personal ideas.
+3.5 Tentative expression of limited number of personal ideas.
 Receives ideas and beliefs if cautiously stated.
 Passes comm.
 Conservative.
 Inclines toward moderate construction and creation.
 Awareness of possible validity of different reality.
 Conservative agreement.
-3.0 2.5 Treats ethics insin- cerely.
-Not particularly honest or dishonest.
-Insincere.
-Careless of facts.
-Neither courage nor cowardice.
-Neglect of danger.
-Casual pointless conversation.
+3.0 Casual pointless conversation.
 Listens only to ordinary affairs.
 Cancels any comm. of higher or lower tone.
 Devaluates urgencies.
 Refusal to match two realities.
 Indifference to conflict in reality.
 Too careless to agree or disagree.
-2.5 2.0 Below this point: authoritarian.
-Chronically and bluntly dishonest when occasion arises.
-Truth twisted to suit antagonism.
-Reactive, unreasoning thrusts at danger.
-Talks in threats.
+2.5 Talks in threats.
 Invalidates other people.
 Listens to threats.
 Openly mocks theta talk.
 Deals in hostile or threatening comm.
 Lets only small amount of theta go through.
 Verbal doubt.
 Defense of own reality.
 Attempts to undermine others.
 Disagrees.
-2.0 1.5 Below this point: criminal.
-Immoral.
-Actively dis- honest.
-Destructive of any and all ethics.
-Blantant and destructive lying.
-Unreasonable bravery, usually damaging to self.
-Talks of death, destruction, tote only.
+2.0 Talks of death, destruction, hate only.
 Listens only to death and des- truction.
-Wrecks theta lines.
-Perverts comm. to entheta regardless of original content.
+Wrecks theta fines.
+Perverts comm. to enthela regardless of original content.
 Stops theta comm.
-Passes entheta and perverts it.
+Passes en- theta and perverts it.
 Destruction of opposing reality.
 "You're wrong."
 Disagrees with reality of others.
-1.5 1.1 Sex criminal, Negative ethics, Deviously dishonest without reason: Pseudo-ethical activities screen perversion of ethics.
-Ingenious and vicious perversions of truth.
-Covers lying artfully, Occasional under- handed displays of action, otherwise cowardly.
-Talks apparent theta, but intent vicious.
+1.5 Talks apparent theta, but intent vicious.
 Listens little: mostly to cabal, gossip, lies.
 Relays only malicious comm.
 Cuts comm. lines.
 Won't relay.
 Doubt of own reality.
 Insecurity.
 Doubt of opposing reality.
-1.1 0.5 Non-existent.
-Not thinking.
-Obeying anyone.
-Details facts with no concept of their reality.
-Complete cowardice.
-Talks very little and only in apathic tones.
+1.1 Yalks very little and only m apathic tones.
 Listens little: mostly to apathy or pity.
 Takes little heed of comm.
 Does not relay.
 Shame, anxiety, strong doubt of own reality.
 Easily has reality of others forced on him.
-0.5 0.1 None.
-No reaction.
-No reaction.
-Does not talk.
+0.5 Does not talk.
 Does not listen.
 Does not relay.
 Unaware of comm.
 Complete withdrawal from conflicting reality.
 No reality.
 0.1